+• Which one of these definitions did we learn a word for today?

+"A piece of code that you can call over and over again"

+"A small shard of wood"

-- Which one of these definitions did we learn a word for today? - "A piece of code that you can call over and over again" - "A baby horse" - "Getting help from a large group of people to finish something faster" - ...and what is the word that we learned?
+"Getting help from a large group of people to finish something faster"

+...and what is the word that we learned?

+- What about parameters?

+- Why do we use them?

+- Can you pass more than one parameter to a chorus function?

+- Can you pass more than two?